Ex-Director of Sustainable Business, Marks & Spencer

 MP for South Shields and sponsor of the Food Insecurity Bill

-In November 2017, Emma introduced a Bill that seeks to place a duty on the Secretary of State to routinely and robustly measure the level of food insecurity in the UK.
+In November 2017, Emma introduced a Bill that seeks to place a duty on the Government to routinely and robustly measure the level of food insecurity in the UK.
 Emma is determined that the Government must be held to account, and that relies on transparent reporting about household food security.
 She is campaigning alongside End Hunger UK to ensure the Government understands the true scale of hidden hunger in the UK and to raise awareness of household food insecurity and its devastating impact on the lives of adults and children.

 NFU Horticulture and Potato Board Chair